ivuorinen/starred/README.md

 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.
 - [mProjectsCode/obsidian-media-db-plugin](https://github.com/mProjectsCode/obsidian-media-db-plugin) - A plugin that can query multiple APIs for movies, series, anime, games, music and wiki articles, and import them into your vault.
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
-- [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data quality enthousiasts (and dataview lovers): manage the metadata of your notes.
+- [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data management enthousiasts : type and manage the metadata of your notes.
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.
 - [mgmeyers/obsidian-contextual-typography](https://github.com/mgmeyers/obsidian-contextual-typography) -
 - [mgmeyers/obsidian-kanban](https://github.com/mgmeyers/obsidian-kanban) - Create markdown-backed Kanban boards in Obsidian.